-Overall, especially if one overlooks the data from the colder winter 12/13, the average performance is close to the expectations7.
-There is variation between households as one might expect; and we can seek to explain this by the level of occupation8 and by their habits9.
+Overall, especially if one overlooks the data from the colder winter 12/13, the average performance is close to the expectations.
+There is variation between households as one might expect; and we can seek to explain this by the level of occupation and by their habits.

-It can be seen in the two flats that have changed hands, that the new occupants have been more careful than their predecessors, though they are perhaps trying too hard to reduce already low gas bills10.
+It can be seen in the two flats that changed hands after a couple of years, that the new occupants have been more careful than their predecessors, though they are perhaps trying too hard to reduce already low gas bills.